 Since the Bagel Joint opened in May 2015, Rudner has been the one wakin' and bakin' (it's on his shirt).
 As bagels deplete through the day, he bakes more to maintain a warm, fresh supply.

-Speaking of quirky catch phrases, the Bagel Joint’s menu also states “if it ain’t boiled… it ain’t a bagel.”
-Rudner makes bagels mostly the old-fashioned way — the boiling vat uses brown sugar.
+Speaking of quirky catch phrases, the Bagel Joint's menu also states "if it ain't boiled... it ain't a bagel."
+Rudner makes bagels mostly the old-fashioned way — in a boiling vat that uses brown sugar.